Cut sheet ready

 How to Use This Tool:

-6. Open Advanced for title, directions, page size, row spacing, guide width override, start/stop cue style, name/date line, and the printed safety reminder.
-A guide override of 0 returns to the level default.
+6. Open Advanced options for worksheet title, student directions, page size, row spacing, guide width override, start/stop cues, name/date line, and safety reminder.
+A guide width override of 0 returns to the selected level default.

 Interpreting Results:

-• Guide appears when the effective guide width is 6 px or thinner, which is a challenge setting.
+• Guide appears when the effective guide width is 6 px or thinner.
+Treat that as a challenge setting.

-• Boundary appears when Double boundary guide is selected.
-Read it as a cutting lane, not a demand for perfect line contact.
+• Boundary appears for Double boundary guide.
+Read the printed lane as a control aid, not a demand for perfect contact with the middle of the path.

 Technical Details:

-Scissor skills practice focus and path family mapping
+Scissor skills practice focus and cutting demand mapping

-Mixed progression Straight, curved, turned, and closed-shape families.
-Review across several cutting demands.
+Mixed progression Straight, curved, turned, and closed-shape paths.
+Review across several cutting demands on one page.

 Skill level Default guide Difficulty signal Setup emphasis